Find the Best Land Clearing Contractors for Your Business

 1. Permitting and Planning with the City of Bothell

 Before any work begins, you must obtain the necessary permits.
-The City of Bothell requires a land clearing permit for most projects, especially those over a certain size or slope1.
+The City of Bothell requires a land clearing permit for most projects, especially those over a certain size or slope.
 The application process typically involves submitting a site plan that identifies:

 - Property lines and the specific area to be cleared.